Napolitain/liquipedia-calendar/README.md

 ### What is it ?

-What is it ?
-sc2-calendar is a web scrapper / iCalendar server which uses https://liquipedia.net/starcraft2/Liquipedia:Upcoming_and_ongoing_matches as a source and Flask as a iCalendar server.
+liquipedia-calendar is a web scrapper / iCalendar server which uses https://liquipedia.net/starcraft2/Liquipedia:Upcoming_and_ongoing_matches as a source and Flask as a iCalendar server.

 The end result is a customizable link which permits to subscribe to arbitrary number of players and teams, pro or not as long as it figures on Liquipedia webpage.

-You can subscribe to a iCal feed using this link : https://liquipedia-calendar.oa.r.appspot.com/?game=
+You can subscribe to a iCal feed using this link : https://liquipedia-calendar.oa.r.appspot.com/?query=
 ![image](https://user-images.githubusercontent.com/18146363/134248454-f5817f99-e780-431f-b56d-20a8c4d3dbfd.png)

 Fill the querystring by visiting : https://liquipedia.net/